 Weak trunks: I’ve heard of people gently shaking their tree’s trunks every few days, especially if they’re weaker/smaller.
 This is to stimulate the high winds and encourage a stronger trunk.
 I haven’t done this for Frida, but may try this for Fred.

 Fun note: fiddle leaf figs will grow as high as their ceiling allows.
-Our ceilings are 30 ft and I HOPE SHE GROWS THIS HUGE with all my heart.
+Our ceilings are 30 feet tall, and I HOPE SHE GROWS THIS HUGE with all my heart.

 I’ve found that these plants are best left alone, so I’d only recommend repotting if absolutely necessary.
 (It can cause stress for the plants and we don’t want to stress them out!)
 Some sites recommend repotting every 2-3 years to get fresh nutrients from the soil, but I feel like if the plant is happy, leave it alone haha.
 Some indicators you might want to repot: the soil is pulling away from the edges and you can see lots of roots, a bacterial infection (lots of brown spots on the leaves),or root rot.
 You can avoid root rot by making sure there’s lots of drainage and avoiding overwatering.

 If you need to repot, shake off the excess soil from the roots, and trim away any of the roots’ ends that are overgrown.
 (It’s like giving it a haircut.)
 If you see any mushy roots, trim these off too.
 Place into a pot with a few inches of soil, surround with lots of fresh new soil, and water.

 Ok friends!
 That’s all I’ve got for ya, and I’ll add more to this post as I think of new tips.

 Do you have plant babies?
 Any great tips you’ve learned over time?
 Please share all of the fiddle leaf fig care tips with us!